 A mad scientist named Aranya is creating giant spiders and dwarfs in his lab on Zarpa Mesa in Mexico.
 He wants to create a master race of superwomen by injecting his female subjects with spider venom.

 This isn't entirely incorrect, except that Aranya has probably less than ten minutes of actual screen time, despite Jackie Coogan's top billing.
 When we first meet Aranya, he is showing off his experiment to fellow scientist, Leland Masterson.
 He hopes to make a race of superwomen by injecting them with a venom taken from a giant spider.
 This venom has made these women almost indestructible, yet unfortunately, it has transformed Aranya's male test subjects into dwarves.
 Dr. Aranya hopes that Masterson will join him in his quest to make a species of super women, but Masterson denounces him.
 Disappointed, Aranya has his mute, sexy assistant Tarantella inject Masterson with a serum that transforms him into a raving lunatic.
-After this brief scene, Aranya completely vanishes from sights and doesn't reappear until the film's climax.
+After this brief scene, Aranya completely vanishes and doesn't reappear until the film's climax.

 The film is told in the flashback from the point of view of pilot Grant Philips...or is it?
 Just as soon as Grant begins tell his story, an omniscient narrator (Lyle Talbot) hijacks his account and begins to fill the audience in on how it all really began.
 The narrator is extremely condescending towards the characters in the movie, often mocking their bravery and intelligence.
-Other times, the film will go to a close up of a character and the narrator will tells us their thoughts.
+Other times, the film will cut to a close up of a character and the narrator will tells us their thoughts.
 When Grant starts talking about the Spider Women, there is a close up of the character of Pepe (who is has heard tales of such monstrosities), and the narrator starts chiding him for keeping his mouth shut.

 The movie opens on a medium close up of man, just then a pair of hands (with claw like finger tips) crawl into frame and grab the guy's face.
 The camera pans over to reveal an attractive brunette.
 She pulls the man in for a kiss and he (understandably) doesn't offer up any sort of resistance.
 However, his immense joy is short lived as her kiss proves to be lethal and he falls down dead.
 Just then an off screen voice asks,"Have you ever been kissed by a girl like this?"
 Then the opening credits roll.
 Initially, I thought that this was a flash forward into the story, considering that man being kissed reappears a few minuter later.
 I was wrong.